Stivooo/mimicry-js/README.md

 > In this case, you can also use [overrides](#overrides-per-build) and [traits](#traits).

 > [!IMPORTANT]
+> It is important to note that only infinite generators are supported.

-> Keep that the provided generator function is reinitialized each time the `many` or `one` methods are called.
+The provided generator function is called each time the `many` or `one` methods are called.
 This means that each build will be independent of the others.
 This is necessary to prevent unrelated tests from affecting each other:

 ```ts